• Heart

 The Orion capsule is not spacious.
 NASA often compares it to a camper van, which means four astronauts shared a very tight space for nearly ten days.
 That level of confinement can wear on anyone.

 Being far from Earth adds another layer of pressure.
-The crew traveled about a quarter million miles away, which creates a strong sense of isolation.
+The crew traveled about a quarter of a million miles away, which creates a strong sense of isolation.
 Communication delays and limited outside contact can make that feeling stronger.

 Sleep can also become a problem in space.
 Light cycles are different, and the body’s internal clock can get confused.
 Poor sleep affects mood, focus, and overall performance.